Ambrosius Jääskeläinen: A woman in the altar controversy in 2015

 On the first Sunday of March 2015, Ambrosius ordained new priests in the Uspenski Cathedral in Helsinki.
 He had invited the Lutheran bishop of Helsinki, Irja Askola to attend the occasion.
 During the liturgy, Askola had been shown a place on the kliros, near the iconostasis, but during the ordination, which lasted about 10 minutes, Ambrosius invited her into the altar.
 In addition to this, the deacons read prayers for "Bishop Irja" and "our Bishop Irja".

-This caused great controversy, with first Archbishop Leo and then the retired vicar of the Helsinki Orthodox Parish, Father Veikko Purmonen criticized the act.
+This caused great controversy, with first Archbishop Leo (Makkonen) and then the retired vicar of the Helsinki Orthodox Parish, Father Veikko Purmonen criticized the act.
 According to the archbishop, the presence of a woman in the altar and the prayers of the deacons were "against the liturgical order of the Orthodox church."
 The archbishop also considered that "the members of our church are first and foremost Orthodox, and only secondarily Finns.
 This is also the starting point of ecumenism.
 In the Orthodox Church, critical review of the tradition is practiced outside the holy space."

 Purmonen wrote that the "incident in the Uspensky Cathedral was not about openness but about something altogether different.
 The boundaries of what is traditionally accepted were crossed. … I understand completely the deep shock and the strong protests of the church goers, when they were forced to watch an ecumenical play, for which they had not been prepared at all."
 Purmonen went on to say that "even in elementary school all Orthodox children are taught that according to the canons, only those who have a task there can enter the altar.
 Women are unequivocally forbidden to go there."